There’s a hot spring in Salt Lake!

 We understand there is no other site like this in the Intermountain West and would like to see this singular landmark honored by realizing its full potential, and in the process revitalize the neighborhood and serve the whole region.

-We’ve been gathering community input for 4 years.
-We’ve integrated the community’s ideas into a plan we presented to the city of Salt Lake in December of 2018, and we’re still listening.
-Please chime in!
+We’ve been gathering community input for years.
+We’ve integrated the community’s ideas into a plan and we’re still listening.
+Please add your voice!